-Having a presentation talking about informatics, websites, file types and other IT concepts?
-Here are a few ideas how to make it more visual and remembered by the audience.
+Having a presentation talking about informatics, websites, file types, and other IT concepts?
+Here are a few IT icons ideas to make it more visual and remembered by the audience.

 This article is an overview of using IT icons we designed to help people communicate visually.